 Governor Lamont Directs Flags To Half-Staff Sunday for National Fallen Firefighters Memorial Service

-Governor Lamont said, “Firefighters are heroes, who dedicate their careers to the protection of our communities and the safety of those who live in them.
-They put themselves in danger on a moment’s notice, at times putting their own lives in danger to shield others.
-We owe it to them to honor their fearlessness.
-I am thankful to all of the firefighters in Connecticut, and I encourage everyone to reflect upon those firefighters who have given their lives in the line of duty.”
+Governor Lamont said, “Those who have the courage to serve their communities as firefighters must be honored for their selfless sense of protection of our neighborhoods and the people who live in them.
+They are heroes, and they put themselves in harm’s way out of a fearless sense of duty to protect the lives of people they may not even know.
+I am thankful for all of the firefighters who serve in Connecticut, and I encourage everyone in our state to reflect upon those who have given their lives in the line of duty.”